Roll20/roll20-api-scripts/PathMath/README.md

 ## API Documentation:

-This script's documentation uses the following typedefs:
+This script's documentation uses the following typedefs and classes:

 ```
 /**